itsjunetime/smserver/docs/API.md

 - num_chats: Parameter is not necessary, and value is consequential.
 Value must be integer, and will specify how many conversations to get the information of.
 If unspecified, it will default to the device's default, which is, at the time of writing, 40.
 If it is 0, it will retrieve all chats.

+- chats_offset: Parameter is not necessary, and value is consequential.
+Value must be an integer, and it will specify the offset of conversations to get.
+For example, if you've already retrieved the first 40 conversations, adn would like to retrieve the next 40, you would set both `num_chats` and `chats_offset` to 40.
+If this is not specified, it will default to 0.

 Example queries:
 - /requests?chat=0
 - /requests?chat=0&num_chats=80
+- /requests?chat=inconsequential&num_chats=80&offset=160

 ## `name`